eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 8. It is "internally consistent".
 We will dive into this in depth later, but in short, Approval voting always respects the expressed preferences given by the ballots in a consistent manner, unlike IRV.
 For example, Nick Begich III lost the [Alaska 2022 House Special election](#the-alaska-failure) (which we dive deep into later) to Mary Peltola, despite more voters ranking Begich over Peltola than vice versa.
 Approval voting is entirely consistent.
 9. It reduces negative campaigning and polarization.
 Since candidates want to be approved by as many voters as possible, they have an incentive to appeal to a broader audience, rather than just firing up a loud minority base.
 This can lead to more positive campaigning and less polarization.
 10. It encourages more candidates to run, giving voters more diverse options.
 Since voters can approve of multiple candidates, they can express honest preference to long-shot or niche candidates without fear of "wasting" their vote, by also voting for a front-runner they find acceptable.
 Adding more candidates does not change the fundamental dynamics of the election, and requires only a binary choice (approve or not approve) for each added candidate for each voter.
 Thus, it is insensitive to more candidates, vote-splitting, and the spoiler effect, minority candidates can get their full due, rather than being shut out due to vote-splitting and strategic betrayal.
-11. It could increase voter turnout.
-By making voting simpler, more intuitive, and more sincere, Approval voting could encourage more people to participate in elections.
-12. It would elect the strongest candidate broadly acceptable to the most voters, also increasing legitimacy of the winner.
+11. It would elect the strongest candidate broadly acceptable to the most voters, also increasing legitimacy of the winner.

 If you want a simple reform, that is easy to implement and has massive positive ramifications, there is literally no simpler choice than Approval voting.

 The myth that voters don't or wouldn't take advantage of the ability to approve multiple candidates is just that: a myth.
 In the most [recent approval election in Utah's Senate District 11](https://approval.vote/report/us/ut/senate_district_11/2025/12/utah-senate-district-11){:target="_blank"}, the average approvals per ballot was 1.7 in a field of five candidates.
-Voters are very willing to approve multiple candidates when given the opportunity, while not being forced to do so.
+We have consistently seen in Fargo and St. Louis that voters are very willing to approve multiple candidates when given the opportunity, while not being forced to do so.

 The question then becomes: does a ranked method offer enough additional benefits, that Approval does not, to justify its added complexity and impracticality?
 Particularly if the method is opaque and difficult to audit.
 The primary promise is greater granularity of expression.
 But does the method actually deliver on its promise to take into account the more nuanced and expressive preferences that the more complex ballot allows?
 I argue that IRV, in particular, fails to do so in a significant way.

 ## The Condorcet Criterion

+While sounding very technical, the Condorcet criterion is, intuitively, the concept of "internal consistency" for ranked voting methods.

 > The Condorcet criterion states that if there is a candidate who would win a head-to-head matchup against every other candidate, that candidate should be the overall winner of the election.

 The ranked ballot inherently allows for this type of comparison: when a voter ranks candidate A over candidate B, that becomes a vote for A over B in a head-to-head matchup.
 A ranking is thus a vote in every possible head-to-head matchup between candidates.

 If voters are allowed to rank candidates, then it seems reasonable to expect that the voting method should necessarily take advantage of that information to find a Condorcet winner if one exists.
 Particularly if the ranked method is being pushed with the promise of "majority rule".
 If candidate A wins the election, but more voters ranked B over A than A over B, then this is a failure of both majority rule and honoring the expressed preferences of the electorate.
-This is essentially what we might call "**internal consistency**" for a ranked method.
+This is what we will call "**internal consistency**" for a ranked method.

 The problem is that IRV does not satisfy the Condorcet criterion.
 This has occurred in real-world elections, such as the 2009 mayoral election in Burlington, Vermont and the 2022 Alaska U.S. House special election (which we will dissect in the [next section](#the-alaska-failure)).
 In both cases, strong repeal efforts were taken as a result, succeeding in Burlington and barely failing in Alaska (160,230 (49.88%) to 160,973 (50.11%), failing by just 743 votes).
 These failures have **real** and **serious** consequences for public trust in the method.
 And when you fail to elect the Condorcet winner, you necessarily fail to deliver on majority rule.

-The primary mechanism for which this happens is called the "Center Squeeze".
-When a moderate and acceptable candidate is sandwiched between two more extreme option, the more extreme options can "squeeze out" the moderate option in first place votes, leading to an early elimination of the moderate candidate, even if that moderate would beat both extremes in head-to-head match-ups.
-The system is too short-sighted and does not properly utilize the information it's actually collecting from voters.

-It should also be mentioned that, with ballot exhaustion, the winner might not even be ranked on a majority of ballots.
-This is the mechanism in which IRV achieves its so-called "majority".
-If all candidates a voter ranked are eliminated, their ballot is thrown out and has no say in the rest of the process.
-The promise of majority rule in IRV is at best a misleading claim made from ignorance, and at worst a blatant lie.
-Take [this San Francisco IRV election](https://ranked.vote/report/us/ca/sfo/2024/11/supervisor-d11){:target="_blank"} where the winner was only ranked on 37.2% of the total ballots cast.
-That is not majority rule in any meaningful sense.

-It's often claimed that Condorcet failures are rare in IRV elections.
-Little blips that should be ignored.
-But [a report by Atkinson, Foley, and Ganz](https://illinoislawreview.org/wp-content/uploads/2024/11/Atkinson-Foley-Ganz.pdf) suggests that this problem would be far worse in bimodal swing states like Arizona, Nevada, and Georgia, where the electorate is deeply divided.
-But also in states like South Carolina, Mississippi, Alabama, and Delaware.
-The distance between where the IRV winners and Condorcet winners lie is significantly larger in these states.
-In the report, Alaska actually appears to be, relatively speaking, one of the better states (near the middle of the distribution).
-If Alaska has already had a Condorcet failure with IRV, then it seems like this may be a sign of what could happen far more frequently if IRV is adopted in more places, rather than an isolated, rare event.

-> "While it has been offered as a solution to polarization, our results show that IRV cannot be expected to effectively lead to representative outcomes relative to other election systems.
-Reformers concerned with polarization should look to other ranked-choice methods.
-As shown in our simulations, a Condorcet electoral method will tend to elect candidates much closer to the state’s median and mean voter, especially for highly polarized states with bimodal electorates." -(Atkinson, Foley, Ganz 2024)

-Also in the report,

-> "As we will see, the center squeeze is generally more severe in the states with more polarized partisanship distributions." -(Atkinson, Foley, Ganz 2024)

-IRV may actually *exacerbate* polarized outcomes, rather than mitigate them, and Condorcet failures may be far more common in the most politically relevant swing states.
-The simulations done in the report had Condorcet failures in approximately **40% of all elections**.

-It seems only reasonable that *if* we must adopt a ranked method (which I am not convinced that we should), we should at least choose one that satisfies the Condorcet criterion.
-Otherwise, the system is not internally consistent, which erodes (if not destroys) public confidence and trust in the method, setting back the electoral reform movement as a whole.
-If the electorate becomes disillusioned with IRV, are they going to be willing to try another method?

-This makes choosing a robust method *imperative*.
-The idea that we can pick a "transitional", flawed method like IRV, and then "fix it later" is a dangerous gamble that may backfire spectacularly.
-If we wish to have trust in our elections and democracy, and have the reform method stick, we **must** have a method that is internally consistent.

 ### The Alaska Failure